AndrewHazelden/NusionConverter/docs/_coverpage.md

 > Nusion is a "Nuke to Fusion" Node Converter

-It converts nodes between Foundry's Nuke and Blackmagic Design's Fusion Studio compositing software.
+It translates nodes and their attributes between Foundry's Nuke and Blackmagic Design's Fusion Studio compositing software.

 - (Scroll down for more info...)